metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Add-WinFunction.md

 ### -ComputerName

 If you don't want to use the default compatibility session, use this parameter to specify the name of the computer on which to create the compatibility session.
-(Defaults to 'localhost')

 ```yaml
 Type: System.String